TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/SSD1331/README.md

 > [!TIP]
-> Pin *DC* is not common and used with components that can receive large amounts of data (such as *displays*): when this pin is pulled *low*, it indicates that the data received is a *command*, else *display data*.
+> Pin *DC* is used with components that can receive large amounts of data (such as *displays*): when this pin is pulled *low*, it indicates that the data received is a *command*, else *display data*.

 <img src="images/oled_ssh1331_text_t.png" width="60%" height="60%" />

 ### Connecting To ESP32 S2 Mini
-In my tests, I am connecting the display to a *ESP32 S2 Mini* like so:
+In this test case, I am connecting the display to a *ESP32 S2 Mini* like so:

 | Pin Display | Pin Wemos/Lolin S2 Mini | Description |
 | --- | --- | --- |